tmtxt/tmtxt.github.com/_drafts/2021-07-24-clean-architecture.md

 ---

 Nodejs has been a pain point in our code base for years.
-It used to be the best choice when we started building our product but I have never considered it as a good choice for scaling.
-We have been trying to find a better language and a better architecture which can help us scale more in the future.
+It used to be the best choice when we started building our product but I have never considered it as a good solution for scaling.
+I have been trying to find a better language and a better architecture which can help the team scale more in the future.
 I finally decided to go with **C#** and **Clean Architecture**.
-They are not the best one, but they fit with the existing tech stack of the organization.
+They are not the best one, but at least they fit for the existing tech stack of the organization.

 I will have another series talking about the mistakes in designing application from my experience (which is also related the Nodejs code base).
-In this post, I'm going to summarize how I built the new architecture using **Clean Architecture** with C# and some optimizations I applied to make it really Clean.
+In this post, I'm going to summarize how I built the new architecture using **Clean Architecture** with **C#** and the advantages of MediatR to make it really clean.

 # Clean Architecture revisit

 You may have already seen the famous Clean Architecture circle diagram many times before.
-It's a complicated for me so I will make it simple by just drawing these 3 circles.
+It's a bit complicated for me so I will make it simple by just drawing these 3 circles.